piotte13/SIMD-Visualiser/README.md

 Now that we have parsed every command and their parameters, we can finally start drawing and animating them!
 To do so, we used [React](https://reactjs.org/) as a JavaScript user interface library and [Anime.js](http://animejs.com/) for the animations.

-# Development
+# Development/Contributing
+SIMD-Visualizer is a research project and for now, we are a small team!
+We actively encourage and support contributions.
+The SIMD-Visualizer source code is released under the BSD License.
+This license is very simple, and is friendly to all kinds of projects, whether open source or not.

+Feel free to fork and improve/enhance SIMD-Visualizer any way you want.
+If you feel that the application or the research team will benefit from your changes, please open a pull request.  😊❤️

 ## Available Scripts

 In the project directory, you can run:
 ### `npm start`

-Runs the app in the development mode.<br>
+Runs the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br>
+The page will reload if you make edits.
 You will also see any lint errors in the console.
 ### `npm run build`

-Builds the app for production to the `build` folder.<br>
+Builds the app for production to the `build` folder.
 It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.<br>
+The build is minified and the filenames include the hashes.
 Your app is ready to be deployed!

 ### `npm run deploy`